Are we really talking about snakes? Yes, we are because in the garden or yard ecosystems, they are inevitable.

 Aside from its bright yellow and white flowers that are beautiful in the garden, this plant has long been established as one of the most potent pest and snake repellants.

 It has very sturdy roots that could really grow deep and they are quite aggressive, emitting strong odors reaching down to the burrow holes of snakes.
+You can easily plant marigold seeds in cups and grow these gorgeous flowers in your garden.

 The downside however, is that, it can provide a good niche for rodents and other snake’s prey but let us save that for another talk.

 Snakes are frightened of this plant because of its sharp leaves that can wound them as they crouch through the soil bed.
 Other than that, it is also very functional in producing more oxygen than the normal oxygen production of plants.
+International florists therefore point out that sansevieria are often ordered as an indoor plant.

 Aside from being drought-resistant, easy to maintain and an amazing, all-around spice for food preparations, we all love the lemongrass because of its strong citrusy smell.
 And speaking of strong smell, snakes hate the lemongrass because it is too smelly for them.